Drug dealer tried to sell drugs while in rental arrears

 The court heard that Hall had appeared in the magistrates court for a similar matter where he was found to have 20 bags of cannabis in his possession and had overlapped with the offending of the crown court matter.

-Defending, Scott Bowen had complied with previous orders made in the lower courts, notably a curfew order.
+Scott Bowen, defending, said Hall had complied with previous orders made in the lower courts, notably a curfew order.

 “He was selling to fund his own habit, said the barrister.